Converg3nce/matic-docs/docs/develop/remix.md

         <img src={useBaseUrl("img/helloworld/metamask-custom-rpc.png")} alt="RemixIDE_Step1"/>
 </div>

-- Put in a Network name - “Matic Testnet v3”
+- Put in a Network name - “Matic Mumbai Testnet”
 - In URL field you can add the URL as - https://rpc-mumbai.matic.today
 - Go ahead and click save
 - Copy your address from Metamask